Niroop777/Azure-handson/TASK-1-_HTTP CRUD/README.md

-# Azure Functions Product API
+# Task-1 HTTP CRUD API

 This project is an Azure Functions-based REST API for performing CRUD operations on products stored in Azure Cosmos DB.
 It includes functions to add, update, delete, list, and retrieve products.